Masterpitan/projects_hub/hng_internship/web_server_nginx/README.md

 Configuring a Web Server Using Nginx

-1. In order to accomplish this task, a DevOps task, I first installed Ubuntu from my Windows Power Shell.
-After Ubuntu was installed, I ran the command:
+1. This DevOps task challenges me to serve a webpage using NGINX and host this page on EC2 instance using AWS.
+I configured NGINX on Ubuntu, however, update and upgrade are required before proceeding to running NGINX, hencem I ran:

     sudo apt update

     sudo apt upgrade

 2. Afterwards, I also installed nginx and ran it.